Observed situation in France for the week 46 of the year 2024, from 11/11/2024 to 11/17/2024 :

 Previously on sentiweb

-Subject to future data consolidation, this rate is stable compared to the previous week (consolidated data for 2024w28: 14 [10; 18]) and corresponds to a low activity level compared to those usually observed at this time of the year.
+Subject to future data consolidation, this rate is stable compared to the previous week (consolidated data for 2024w45: 5 [4; 6]) and corresponds to a lower level of activity than those usually observed at this time of the year.

 Estimated weekly incidence rate Estimated weekly incidence